dhruvasagar/vim-dotoo/README.md

    * <kbd>\<C-C\>\<C-C\></kbd>: Normalize a date (fixes day name if incorrect)

-2. Agenda View: You can have a look at the agenda at anytime using the key binding `gA`.
+2. Agenda View: You can have a look at the agenda at anytime using the key binding <kbd>gA</kbd>.
 This opens up a buffer with TODO's that are nearing deadline.
 It provides a variety of mappings to manipulate the TODO items from the agenda view itself.